Carvu94/CI-PP2-Quiz/README.md

 1. Log in (or sign up) to GitHub.

-2. locate the GitHub Repository.
+2. locate the GitHub Repository, CI-PP2-Quiz.

 3. At the top of the Repository just above the "Settings" Button on the menu, locate the "Fork" Button.